NF997/OTSecurityIncidents/Brainstorming.md

 - Iran

 ## MITRE ATT&CK for ICS
-- Knowledge base of adversary tactics and technics based on intelligence-driven data
+- Knowledgebase of adversary tactics and technics based on intelligence-driven data
 - There is a mapping from activity groups to MITRE ATT&CK ICS designation number (+ common tactic)
 - Top tactics observed:
   - Persisting using compromised accounts and identity management services